sparlund/new_abaqus/README.md

 | new_abaqus  | 420.48 | 427.86 | 2531.56 | 2532.4 | 4009.0 | 6494.25 | 6705.02| 6705.3 |

 ## Example #3, tuning fork in 3D
 A tuning fork made up of 4 thousand second order tetra element (C3D10).
+This took close to an hour to solve on my laptop!

-There results between Abaqus(C) and this software is relatively good.
-There is a larger discrepancy here between the two softwares than in example 2, but as the number of elements are larger that could be expected, but it's not entirely clear why..
+There results between Abaqus(C) and this software is still good, but a few modes are off by ~40-70 Hz, which is a little strange.
+Not clear why that is, yet.

 Tuning fork geometry             |  First eigenmode |  Second eigenmode
 -------------------------|-------------------------|-------------------------